jbdamask/Books/the-phoenix-project.md

 ## Points of note

 Characters (only those in these notes):
-  Dick - CFO
+  Dick - CFO <br />
   Erik - Prospective member of Board of Directors.
-Bill’s mentor and a master of Lean Manufacturing and DevOps philosophy.
+Bill’s mentor and a master of Lean Manufacturing and DevOps philosophy.<br />
-  Bill - VP of IT Ops (formerly Director of Midrange Technology Operations)
+  Bill - VP of IT Ops (formerly Director of Midrange Technology Operations)<br />
-    Wes - Director of Distributed Technology Ops
+    Wes - Director of Distributed Technology Ops<br />
-    Patty - Director of IT Service Support
+    Patty - Director of IT Service Support<br />
-John - Chief Security Information Officer
+John - Chief Security Information Officer<br />
 Brent - Technical guru.
 Everybody in the company goes to him to fix their problem

 Quote | Page